vzhukovskii/che-bookmark-plugin/README.md

 #### Parts

 In Eclipse Che each panel which is docked to specific region _(Tooling, Information, Editor, Navigation)_ calls part.
-In our case the part will be responsible for displaying bookmarks and will be located in the right side of IDE, in tooling segment.
+In our case, part will be responsible for displaying bookmarks and will be located in the right side of IDE, in tooling segment.

-As Eclipse Che built using MVP architecture, we need to create Presenter and View.
-Model will be our bookmark storage which was described in above section.
+As Eclipse Che build uses MVP architecture, we need to create Presenter and View.
+Model will be our bookmark storage which has been described in the above section.

 Example of `org.eclipse.che.ide.bookmarks.manager.BookmarksPresenter`:
 ```